 - Optimize your tax planning

 Any payments you make to yourself will usually be taken as dividends.
-For a non-Cyprus resident company, your dividend payment will be exempted from taxes in most cases.
+For a non-Cyprus resident company, you don’t need to pay dividend tax in most cases.
 This will minimize the amount of tax you pay on your earnings annually.

-You can also claim business expenses through your company such as business trips, allowance, stationery, and more.
-Any money you claim in expenses will be deducted from your company’s profit and thus will not be taxed.
+You can also claim business expenses deduction through your company such as business trips, allowance, stationery, and more.

 - Protect intellectual properties